 - Have completed at least three child and/or adolescent comprehensive psychological evaluations

-We strongly encourage bilingual applicants who are proficient in Spanish to apply.
+We strongly encourage bilingual applicants who are proficient in Spanish to apply; there is a bilingual differential of 11 percent available with demonstrated proficiency.

 Morrison Child and Family Services Gresham Outpatient Clinic